Andrew McIntosh (physicist)

-Andrew McIntosh (also known as Andy McIntosh) Emeritus Professor of Thermodynamics and Combustion theory at the University of Leeds.
+Andrew McIntosh (also known as Andy McIntosh) is a British physicist who is a professor emeritus of thermodynamics and combustion theory at the University of Leeds.
 He is also the director of the organisation Truth in Science which promotes creationism and intelligent design.

 His research-group has received the outstanding contribution to innovation and technology award from the Times Higher Education awards in London in 2010 for developing a technology based on the defence mechanism of bombardier-beetle.

 Creationism

 In a 2007 discussion with Richard Dawkins on BBC Radio Ulster, McIntosh argued that the principles of thermodynamics are not consistent with Darwinian evolution.

 In November 2006, the University of Leeds issued a statement distancing itself from creationism, and described McIntosh's directorship of Truth in Science as being unconnected with his teaching or research.